TanSiHao/ld-dino-run/terraform/README.md

   - `game-difficulty` - Controls game difficulty (3 levels)
   - `weather-background` - Controls seasonal backgrounds (4 seasons)

+### Client-Side SDK Configuration

+All feature flags are automatically configured with **client-side availability** enabled:
+- ✅ **SDKs using Client-side ID** - Enabled for browser-based JavaScript SDK
+- ❌ **SDKs using Mobile key** - Disabled (not needed for this web game)

+This configuration is essential for the Dino Run game because it runs in the browser and uses LaunchDarkly's JavaScript client-side SDK.
+Without this setting, the flags would not be accessible to the game.

+In the LaunchDarkly dashboard, this appears as the "SDKs using Client-side ID" toggle in each flag's configuration.

 ## Prerequisites

 1. **Terraform installed** (>= 1.0)